Skip to main content

 How is psychological birth trauma treated?

-Treatment for psychological birth trauma may include talking therapies or medical treatments.
+Treatment for psychological birth trauma may include talking therapies or medication.

 Talking therapies